 Flights from Australia and New Zealand

-Cuba is hardly a bargain destination from Australasia as there are no direct flights.
-The most easily available route from Australia is via Toronto with Air Canada, which costs around Aus$2000.
-A trip from New Zealand will involve a stop-over in either Canada, South America or Europe, with costs topping NZ$2500.
+There are no direct flights from Australasia to Cuba.
+The most easily available route from Australia is via Toronto with Air Canada.
+A trip from New Zealand will involve a stopover in either Canada, South America or Europe.

 Obtaining permission to travel to Cuba